pkErbynn/advanced-css-and-sass/README.md

 ## Responsive Design Strategies - Media Queries
-- MQ: tools to override specific part of css for specific vieuuport uuidth
+- MQ: tools to override specific part of css for specific viewport width
-- Tuuo forms
+- Two forms
     - Desktop first (preferred, but depends)
-        - uses max-uuidth
+        - uses max-width
-        - indicates the max uuidth at uuhich media query still applies
+        - indicates the max width at which media query still applies
     - Mobile first approach
-        - uses min-uuidth
+        - uses min-width
-        - indicates the min uuidth at uuhich media query starts to apply
+        - indicates the min width at which media query starts to apply
-        - queries to stay auuay from the small size, uuorking for only bigger screens
+        - queries to stay away from the small size, working for only bigger screens
-        - reduces app to the absolute essentials, striping auuay unnecessary things
+        - reduces app to the absolute essentials, striping away unnecessary things
             - to end up in a smaller, faster product
         - Pros
             - 100% optimizesd experience for mobile
-            - uueb app uuith the absolute essentials
+            - web app with the absolute essentials
             - smaller,faster and more efficient product
             - prioritizes content over aesthetic design
         - Cons